simuxakadiscgolfgod/Turing-Data-Projects/Big-Query-Tasks/Basic-SQL/README.md

-# Basic SQL Tasks that were completed in BigQuery environment.
+# Basic querying tasks that were completed in BigQuery environment.
 ## Task 1.1
 You’ve been asked to extract the data on products from the Product table where there exists a product subcategory.
 And also include the name of the ProductSubcategory.
 Columns needed: ProductId, Name, ProductNumber, size, color, ProductSubcategoryId, Subcategory name.